All Products

 runtime

-The duration of the test, which indicates the period of time for which fio runs.
+The duration of the test, which indicates the period of time for which the fio tool runs.

-If this parameter is not specified, the test does not end until the files whose size is specified by the size parameter are read or written in the block size specified by the bs parameter.
+If you do not specify this parameter, the test does not end until the files whose size is specified by the size parameter are read or written in the block size specified by the bs parameter.

 group_reporting